Desmond Acquah

-Desmond Acquah Ofori (born 23 July 2002) is a Belgian professional footballer who plays as an attacking midfielder for Dender EH in the Belgian Pro League.
+Desmond Acquah Ofori (born 23 July 2002) is a Belgian professional footballer who plays as an attacking midfielder for Kapaz in the Azerbaijan Premier League.

 Career

 After already having played 40 matches for OH Leuven U23 at the highest non-professional level (Belgian National Division 1), on 1 November 2023 Acquah made his professional debut for OH Leuven as he was subbed in to replace Mathieu Maertens, with about ten minutes to play in the 5–0 Belgian Cup seventh round win over Elene Grotenberge.